Enums in OpenAPI

 for a tri-state boolean

-with floating point number types generally makes little sense.
+with floating point number types typically doesn’t make much sense.

-Here is an OpenAPI schema that defines a status
+Here is an OpenAPI schema defining a status

-parameter that must be one of the values pending
+parameter that must have a value of pending

 , approved